An industrial engineering program coming soon to Béziers

 A cross-functional program at the heart of industrial challenges

-The new industrial engineering program stands out for its versatility.
-Key areas of focus include industrial processes and their optimization; quality and maintenance, which are cornerstones of industrial performance; managing environmental impact, a key aspect of the green transition; and management, with the aim of training leaders capable of steering complex projects.
+The new specialization in industrial engineering stands out for its versatility.
+The major topics covered include industrial processes and their optimization; quality and maintenance, which are the cornerstones of industrial performance; managing environmental impact, a key challenge of the ecological transition; and, of course, management, to train leaders capable of steering complex projects.

 This program will be offered under the FISA framework (engineering education through apprenticeship), promoting a rewarding balance between theory and practice.
-Students from BUT programs (mechanical and manufacturing engineering, industrial engineering and maintenance, energy transition professions, etc.), from certain professional bachelor’s degrees such as the one in AI and Robotics at the IUT de Béziers, from BTS programs, or from preparatory programs (ATS: Adaptation for Advanced Technicians or PeiP: Pathway to Polytech Engineering Schools), will thus have a unique opportunity to advance toward careers of the future.
+Students holding a BUT degree (in mechanical and manufacturing engineering, industrial engineering and maintenance, energy transition professions, etc.), certain professional bachelor’s degrees such as the one in AI and Robotics at the IUT in Béziers, BTS programs, or preparatory programs (ATS: Adaptation for Advanced Technicians or PeiP: Pathway to Polytech Engineering Schools), will thus have a unique opportunity to pursue careers of the future.

 A solution tailored to the needs of the region and the industry